jqnatividad/qsv-sniffer/README.md

 SSE2 and AVX2 code paths (only works on Intel and AMD architectures.
 Ignored on other architectures).
 * `generic-simd` - enables architecture-agnostic SIMD capabilities, but only works with Rust nightly.

-The SIMD features are mutually exclusive and greatly increase sampling performance.
+The SIMD features are mutually exclusive and increase sampling performance.

 # Example